mattcaron/misc_notes/install.linode.ubuntu.22.04.md

   - ns3.linode.com
   - ns4.linode.com
   - ns5.linode.com

 - And make sure to add an SPF record - it's a text record.
 By default, it's just:

       v=spf1 mx ~all

   - Which says "accept mail from any servers which have an a record, and if it's not, soft fail it."

+- Also, add a DMARC record:

+	  v=DMARC1; p=reject; rua=mailto:postmaster@mattcaron.net

+- Which says "use DMARC 1 version, reject emails that don't meet criteria, and then email postmaster aboutit".

 1. Updates!